Scientific Research Red Light Therapy

 • ~28.1% decrease in pore diameter

-• Effects persisted 14–28 days after stopping use.
+• Effects persisted for 14–28 days after discontinuation

 3. Mota LR, et al. Photobiomodulation reduces periocular wrinkle volume by 30%: a randomized controlled trial (2023)